For the fourth month of the Decades Reading Challenge, we’ll be reading books that take place in the 1930s.

 - The US Social Security Act was signed into law in 1935.

 - The 1936 Olympics were held in Berlin, Germany amid a very tense political atmosphere.
-Adolf viewed the games as an opportunity to prove his theory of Aryan racial superiority, but was humiliated when African-American sprinter and long jumper Jesse Owens won four gold medals for the US.
+Hilter viewed the games as an opportunity to prove his theory of Aryan racial superiority.
+However, he was humiliated when African-American sprinter and long jumper Jesse Owens won four gold medals for the US.

 - The Spanish Civil War began in 1936, and continued until 1939 when Franco conquered Madrid.

-- Amelia Earhart, who in 1932 became the first woman to fly solo across the Atlantic Ocean, disappeared over the Pacific Ocean in 1937 during an attempt to circumnavigate the globe.
+- Amelia Earhart became the first woman to fly solo across the Atlantic Ocean in 1932.
+Sadly, she disappeared over the Pacific Ocean in 1937 during an attempt to circumnavigate the globe.

 - In 1937, the Hindenburg, a German zeppelin airship, was scheduled to make 10 round trips between Europe and the US.
 On the first of these flights, the Hindenburg caught fire while attempting to land in New Jersey, killing 35 of the 97 people aboard.

-- In 1938, Seabiscut beat War Admiral in what came to be called the “Race of the Century.”
+- In 1938, Seabiscuit beat War Admiral in what came to be called the “Race of the Century.”

 West with Giraffes